MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-xbox-live-partner.md

 # Get started with Xbox Live as a managed partner or an ID@Xbox developer

-This section covers getting started with Xbox Live as a managed partner or as an ID@Xbox developer.
+This section covers getting started with Xbox Live development as a managed partner or as an ID@Xbox developer.
 Partners and ID developers can access the full range of Xbox Live features, including achievements, multiplayer, and more.

 Managed partners and ID@Xbox developers can develop Xbox Live titles for both the Universal Windows Platform (UWP) or the Xbox Developer Kit (XDK) platform.